alecpm/opsworks-web-python/plone_buildout/README.md

 Use of GlusterFS for shared blobs should be considered eperimental.
-Your stack should only start a single GlusterFS shared blob instance initially, otherwise it is impossible to determine on which instance the volume configuration should happen leading to unpredictable results.
+Your stack should only start a single GlusterFS shared blob instance initially, otherwise it is impossible to determine on which instance the volume configuration should be primary leading to unpredictable results.
 You can later add additional instances to the layer for redundancy and read performance improvements.

-If you are using GlusterFS in production, you should ensure the instances running it have an unchanging Hostname/IP, which means either using an Elastic IP or a private VPS instance with only a static private address.
+If you are using GlusterFS in production, you should ensure the instances running it have an unchanging Hostname/IP, which means either using aa private VPS instance with only a static private address.
 Gluster will not recognize a re-attached `brick` (in our case EBS volume) unless it's on a host with the same hostname.

 By default, the GlusterFS configuration retains configuration across instance termination by storing configuration on the same EBS volume used for the FS exports.
 You can, but probably should not, disable this by setting "plone_blobs": "gluster_store_config_in_exports" to `false`.

 If you ever do accidentally loose the configuration for your volume, you can remount an existing brick while preserving data by following